MondialDatabase/angular-web-client/README.md

 1. Install Docker CE.
 2. Change into the project directory.
-3. Run `docker-compose -p mondial up -V`, which will initialize a Docker environment for the application and run `ng serve` in the Docker container.
+3. Run `docker-compose up -V`, which will initialize a Docker environment for the application and run `ng serve` in the Docker container.

 The application will be available on `localhost:4200`.
 Changes to source files will automatically rebuild the application and reload any browser tabs/windows that are running the application.

 The Docker environment for the application will need to be rebuilt if `node_modules` are changed.
-To do so, run `docker-compose build`, then reinitialize the environment with `docker-compose -p mondial up -V`.
+To do so, run `docker-compose build`, then reinitialize the environment with `docker-compose up -V`.

 Note that an API connection will be needed for most, if not all, Web Client functionality to work.
 The Web Client expects the API to be available with the hostname `api-server` at port `8080`, with a path of `/api` e.g. `http(s)://api-server:8080/api`.

-To shut down the Docker environment, run `docker-compose -p mondial down`.
+To shut down the Docker environment, run `docker-compose down`.

 Run `sh test.sh` to run the unit tests for the application in a Docker environment.
 Run `sh test-e2e.sh` to run the end to end tests for the application in a Docker environment.